 are available to teachers and parents everywhere.
-And now families can save up to 50% on top software and accessories, approved by the Foundation of approved by the Foundation, through our partnership program with Del Monte[®] Snack Cups.
-So, write us today:

-Computer Learning Foundation, Dept. P.O.
+And now families can save up to 50% on top software and accessories, approved by the Foundation, through our partnership program with Del Monte[®] Snack Cups.
+So, write us today: Computer Learning Foundation, Dept. P.O.
 Box 60007, Palo Alto, CA 94306-0007.